AriFordsham/GHCWiki/records/overloaded-record-fields/duplicate-record-fields.md

 # `DuplicateRecordFields`

 This page describes the `DuplicateRecordFields` extension, part 1 of the [OverloadedRecordFields proposal](records/overloaded-record-fields).
+This was implemented as [ Phab:D761](https://phabricator.haskell.org/D761) and [ Phab:D1391](https://phabricator.haskell.org/D1391) and **will be in GHC 8.0**.

 ## Design